Struct intrusive_containers::linked_list::LinkedList

 fn pop_front(&mut self) -> Option<T>

-Removes the first element and returns it, or None
+Removes the first element and returns it, or None if the list is

 empty.